 In Tiberius, a town in northern Israel on the Sea of Galilee where Jesus is said to have walked on water, the eponymous heroine of “Aviva My Love” is barely staying afloat.
+Her husband’s unemployed, her children are sullen and combative, her exasperating mother is suicidal, her job as a cook in a hotel kitchen is demanding, and all she really wants to do is devote herself to her creative writing, furtively scribbling in between never-ending obligations.
 Involving pic gleaned six top Israeli Academy Awards, took the screenwriting nod in Chicago and is excellent fest fare.